Fact sheet

 |

-School stories from the North Central CMA regionBe inspired by the way schools in the north central region are implementing the program; Daylesford Dharma School (2023) and Bridgewater PS (2022).
-To view a video featuring Bridgewater Primary School’s River Detectives story click here.
+School stories from the North Central CMA regionBe inspired by the way schools in the north central region are implementing the program; Victory Christian College (2024), Daylesford Dharma School (2023) and Bridgewater PS (2022).
+You can also view a video story about Victory Christian College or Bridgewater Primary School.

 |